swordfish (Xiphias gladius), and some

 landed sharks (except spiny dogfish) are required to be reported in Maryland.
 To

-fulfill this requirement, National Marine Fisheries Service works with the
+fulfill this requirement, the National Marine Fisheries Service works with the

 Maryland Department of Natural Resources by providing technical support and